trentlarson/endorser-ch/README.md

 }
 ```

 Without extra parameters, these will return the most recent batch.
 To get results further back, add a "beforeId" parameter.
-For example, the default "api/v2/report/claims" will return data with the oldest having an ID of "01GQBE7Q0RQQAGJMEEW6RSGKTF", so if you call it with that as the "beforeID" then you'll get the next set:
+For example, the default "api/v2/report/claims" will return data with the oldest having an ID of "01GQBE7Q0RQQAGJMEEW6RSGKTF", so if you call it with that as the "beforeId" then you'll get the next set:

 ```
 curl -X GET "https://endorser.ch:3000/api/v2/report/claims?beforeId=01GQBE7Q0RQQAGJMEEW6RSGKTF" -H  "accept: application/json"